 Because Week 4 and 5 topics aren’t able to be integrated as easily as Week 1 and 2, some students will be doing a sonata analysis while others will do a pop analysis.

 The process is essentially the same for all —just be sure you know which repertoire you should be analyzing.

-- Listen to the music while looking at this piano reduction, or you may prefer to look at the full score.
+If you are in a sonata group (sign up on Blackboard), you will be analyzing either the 1st or the 4th movement of Schubert’s Tragic Symphony.
+You may prefer to look at the full score rather than the piano transcription.
 In either case, listen to the Vienna Phil performing this symphony.
 Movement I is at the beginning of course; Movement IV begins at the timestamp 23:54.

 Both of these movements are on a much larger scale than the Beethoven sonata you analyzed in Week 4.
 Be prepared for a lot more weirdness!
 But I promise that each movement can still be analyzed through Sonata Theory and hypermetrical analysis.
-Some thoughts to inspire you:

 - How does Schubert play with the hypermeter throughout this movement?

 - How does the hypermeter interact with the form of the piece?